nordie69/ABM-for-Socio-Economic-Monitoring-of-Visitor-Streams-in-Harz-NP/README.md

 Includes all necessary data (e.g. shapefiles).

 ### Directory models
 Main program directory.
-There is only one file `Harz National Park Hikers.gaml` with all subroutines in one file.
+There is only one file `Harz National Park Hikers.gaml` with all subroutines together.

 ### Directory tests
 Several tests and code snippets which have been used during the development of this ABM.